nuls-io/nuls-hackathon/README-Welcome.md

 The accounts 'tNULSeBaMnrs6JKrCy6TQdzYJZkMZJDng7QAsD' and 'tNULSeBaMrbMRiFAUeeAt6swb4xVBNyi81YL24' are now available.

-If you wish to enable the rest of the accounts to match the web page, here are the entries:
+If you wish to enable the rest of the accounts to match the web page, here are the entries.
+They are also provided in the webextras directory.

 <sub><sup>
 tNULSeBaMvEtDfvZuukDf2mVyfGo3DdiN8KLRG;tony;9ce21dad67e0f0af2599b41b515a7f7018059418bab892a7b68f283d489abc4b;